bhauman/bhauman.github.com/drafts/inline-eval.md

 Inline evaluation has been around for a long time, but not every programmer has had the chance to use it.
-If you haven't, this is an opportunity to try it out.
+If you haven't, this is an opportunity to try it.

-To this end I've coded up a simple editor with examples that demonstrate this technique.
+To this end I've coded up a simple editor with some code examples.
 You'll use `Control-r` to *RUN/EVALUATE* bits of code from inside the editor panes below.

 To see it in action, place your cursor immediately after the expression you want to evaluate in the editor below.
-Then, press `Control-r`−hold the `Control` key down while pressing the `r` key.
-For example, if you want to evaluate `(+ 1 2 3)`, position the cursor after the closing parenthesis `)` before pressing `Control-r`.
+Then, press `Control-r` (hold the `Control` key down while pressing the `r` key).
+For example, if you want to evaluate `(+ 1 2 3)`, position the cursor after the closing parenthesis `)` and then press `Control-r`.
 For brevity, _we'll be using `^r` as shorthand for `Control-r` from now on._